-Going from elementary school to middle school is a pretty big transition, and it comes with a lot of changes both in your personal and academic life.
+Going from elementary school to middle school is a pretty big transition, and it comes with a lot of changes both in your personal and academic lives.
 Maybe some of these changes have been keeping you up at night, worrying whether or not you’ll make it to class on time or if you’ll be able to get your locker open.
-If that’s you, then I can totally relate.
-Starting middle school is a total lifestyle change that can be pretty stressful at times.
+If that’s you, I can totally relate.
+Starting middle school is a complete lifestyle change that can be pretty stressful at times.
 But, never fear, I have seven tips for you that will hopefully put all your worries to rest and help you get better sleep at night!

 1. Practice your locker combination.

 This is a tip that I learned from my teachers when I was entering middle school.
 One of the most common fears that rising middle school students have is not being able to open their lockers.
-If this is something that is keeping you up at night, then I suggest buying a lock from your local grocery store.
+If this is something that is keeping you up at night, then I suggest buying a lock from your local grocery store or office supply store.
 Just about anywhere that sells school supplies will have them.
 If you already have your actual locker combination, practice that.
 If you don’t, have your parents make up a random combination and then go to town trying to master it.
 Once you get the basic turn motions down, you’ll be all set to rock out any combo you’re given!

 2. Get organized, stay organized.

 This is one of the most important tips I can give you.
 Staying organized can help you to avoid stress and keep up those good grades.
 A simple way to do this is to keep all of your papers for one subject together.
 The way you do this may differ for each class.
 For example, you might keep everything for your science class in a notebook and everything for your math class in a binder.
 A good rule of thumb that I like to stick to is to have no more than two subjects in a binder.
 Also, make sure to use dividers in your binders to keep everything super organized and easily accessible!
-I recommend dividers with pockets so that you can still keep papers organized even if they aren’t hole punched.
+I recommend dividers with pockets so that you can still keep papers organized even if they aren’t hole-punched.

 3. Have an agenda!